 Next we were off in our bulletproof bus to Shiloh.

 I didn’t stand and listen to the narrative – too much to see and photograph!
 There’d been so much more dug up and uncovered since last year, so I was very keen to get moving and have my own expedition.
-It was a pity that we didn’t get to go into the Museum this year, they have amazing artifacts and findings in there.
+It was a pity that we didn’t get to go into the Museum this year, they have amazing artifacts and findings in there, but I have included some photos from a previous trip.
 The movie, I find enjoyable and informative, and to some was deeply moving.
 Leaving the theatre and going on the gangplank to see the unearthed urns with the large bowls of burnt raisins was rather spectacular!
 Imagine bringing those back to life, lol 🙂 Shiloh, is steeped in deep Spiritual and archaeological history – a must for those of us who have faith.

 Going down and seeing the uncovered City of David.
 Wow.
 I took a video basically of me squealing and sent it to some friends and family right then and there.
 Some moments you have to catch, otherwise they just fade into the memory bank.
 But sometimes you need to record the smells, the sights, the colours, the feeling – praise God for senses.
 My favourite Psalm is Psalm 51.
 I should imagine that David was somewhere in these uncovered ruins, lamenting of his sin to God.
 Begging God not to take the Holy Spirit from him.
 Begging for a clean heart.
 Yes David and I have much in common….